llicour/manawa--cicd-workshop/java/README.md

 # Build a CI/CD pipeline for a Java application using imageStream

+In this workshop, we will deploy a java application to Manawa platform with CI/CD using CircleCI.
+The application code will be hosted in a Github repository.

+So here are the services involved fro this worshop :
 * SCM             : github (https://github.com)
 * CICD platform   : CircleCI (https://circleci.com)
 * Docker registry : Manawa docker registry (https://registry-console-default.apps.manawa.dev.adeo.cloud)